Tenney, Minnesota

 Tenney is an unincorporated community and former city in section 28 of Campbell Township, Wilkin County, Minnesota, United States.
 A post office was established there in 1887, and Tenney was incorporated as a city on November 30, 1901.
 The population was five at the 2010 census, tying Tenney with Funkley as Minnesota's least populous community.
 It is part of the Wahpeton, ND–MN Micropolitan Statistical Area.
-Tenney's main economic feature is a grain elevator near its southern border.
+The only remnant of Tenney is a grain elevator along the tracks on the south side of town.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.02 sqmi, all land.

 Tenney is located in the flat basin of prehistoric Lake Agassiz, a glacial lake that existed at the end of the last ice age.
 The area's remarkably flat land is sometimes described as the upper valley of the Red River, though it is not technically in the Red River valley, but is near the Bois de Sioux River.